 - can’t be someone who is being paid to give you care or treatment.

-Your LA must give you an independent advocate if:
+Your LA must give you a Care Act advocate if:

 - your appropriate person is not willing or able to support you,